-- Was there a serious injury, serious illness, death, or deaths involving a member(s), new member(s), recent alumna(e), or chapter employee(s)? - Were any of the following impacted by a serious crime: member(s), new member(s), recent alumna(e), or chapter employee(s)? - Was there a serious chapter housing incident (i.e., accidental fire, natural disaster, riot, arson, etc.)? - Was there serious injury or death (accidental or criminal) of more than one student, faculty or campus representative on campus? - Was there a crime affecting more than one student on campus (mass violence, hazing, robberies, assaults, etc.)?
+- Was there a serious injury, serious illness, death, or deaths involving a member(s), new member(s) or chapter employee(s)? - Were any of the following impacted by a serious crime: member(s), new member(s), alumnae with a close relationship to the collegiate chapter (i.e., chapter volunteer) or chapter employee(s)? - Was there a serious chapter housing incident (i.e., accidental fire, natural disaster, riot, arson, etc.)? - Was there serious injury or death (accidental or criminal) of more than one student, faculty or campus representative on campus? - Was there a crime affecting more than one student on campus (mass violence, hazing, robberies, assaults, etc.)?